Powell Scholar Program

 Can I receive more than one merit scholarship?

-Recipients of the Powell Scholarship are not eligible for other merit scholarships at Pacific (specifically, the President's or Regents').
+Recipients of the Powell Scholarship are not eligible for other merit scholarships at Pacific (specifically, the Regent's, President's, Provost's, Dean's, or Pacific).
 Other need-based financial aid is permitted.

 December 1, 2014